LieBtrau/AMT5000-24/readme.md

   * Ease of patching : SOIC instead of TSSOP
 * Frequency : 13.56 MHz
   * ISM-band
-  * Falls within SW-broadcast band, so COTS AM-receivers can be used
+  * Falls within SW-broadcast band, so AM-radios can be used
   * Antenna-length for a dipole is reasonable
   * [Carrier current](https://en.wikipedia.org/wiki/Carrier_current) is possible.
 The mains power impedance isn't too low at this frequency.
   * 13.56MHz Class-E power amplifier designs is not uncommon